gramster/gramster.github.io/content/post/github-reports.md

 (I removed the full comma-separated list of team members and just left my name on line 26.
 It's possible to use `ghreport` to get the team members if the token provided is from a user with admin rights, but that won't get ex-team members and slows down the report generation process; providing an explicit list is a better option as the list changes rarely).

 The main inputs are the access token, repository name, and type of report.
-It's also possible to reduce the batch size used by `ghreport`, but I havent found that necessary.
+It's also possible to reduce the batch size used by `ghreport`, but I haven't found that necessary.

 The first step generates a script to set the environment as a way of passing parameters to further steps.
 If I remember correctly, I did this because I wanted to prepend 'microsoft/' to the repository name and didn't know a different way to concatenate strings, but I don't remember exactly; it may be this step is overkill and could be simplified;